-- (4) Mr. DeWolfe is a member of the CGNC.
-However, in his capacity as Chairman, Mr. DeWolfe attends the meetings of all committees whenever possible. - (5) Roy Gori is not a member of any committee but attends committee meetings at the invitation of the Chairman.
-From June 5 to October 1, 2017, Roy Gori was President.
+- (1) In this table, Audit means Audit Committee, CGNC means Corporate Governance and Nominating Committee, MRCC means Management Resources and Compensation Committee, and Risk means Risk Committee. - (2) John Cassaday was appointed Chairman of the Board effective May 4, 2018.
+Prior to May 2018, Mr. Cassaday was Vice-Chair of the Board, a position he had held since December 7, 2017.
+Prior to December 2017, Mr. Cassaday was a corporate director.
+Prior to March 2015, he was President and Chief Executive Officer, Corus Entertainment Inc., a broadcasting company. - (3) Mr. Cassaday is a member of the CGNC.
+However, in his capacity as Chairman, Mr. Cassaday attends the meetings of all committees whenever possible. - (4) Roy Gori is not a member of any committee but attends committee meetings at the invitation of the Chairman.
+From June 5, 2017 to October 1, 2017, Mr. Gori was President.
 From March 2015 to June 5, 2017 he was Senior Executive Vice President and General Manager, Asia.
-Prior to March 2015, he was Regional Head of Retail Banking, Asia Pacific/Head of Consumer Banking North Asia and Australia with Citigroup Pty Ltd. - (6) Prior to July 4, 2017, Ronalee Ambrose was a Member of Parliament of Canada and the former Leader of Canada's Official Opposition in the House of Commons and a former leader of the Conservative Party of Canada. - (7) From 2010 to 2013 Joseph Caron was a member of HB Global Advisors Corporation, the international consulting firm of Heenan Blaikie LLP. - (8) Prior to March 2015, John Cassaday was President and Chief Executive Officer, Corus Entertainment Inc., a broadcasting company.
-Mr. Cassaday was appointed Vice Chair of the Board on December 7, 2017. - (9) Prior to 2013, Thomas Jenkins was Chief Strategy Officer of OpenText Corporation. - (10) Prior to July 2016, Pamela Kimmet was Senior Vice President, Human Resources, Coca-Cola Enterprises Inc., a publicly traded beverage marketer, producer, and distributor.
+Prior to March 2015, he was Regional Head of Retail Banking, Asia Pacific/Head of Consumer Banking North Asia and Australia with Citigroup Pty Ltd. - (5) Prior to July 4, 2017, Ronalee Ambrose was a Member of Parliament of Canada and the former Leader of Canada's Official Opposition in the House of Commons and a former leader of the Conservative Party of Canada.